tpascarella/sr50/docs/investing/financial-capital.md

 If you get paid every 2 weeks, count how many paychecks you will receive (some months you will get 3)
 - **X# of Paychecks * Paycheck Amount**

+If you do this, you can set aside appropriate percentages of capital towards different lifestyle and investing goals.

 ## Leverage